Help Navigating the System near

 • Education and information about HIV and transmission

-• Assistance with applying for Social Security, disability, Medicaid and food stamps; and safe and permanent housing.
+• Assistance with applying for Social Security, disability, Medicaid, food stamps, and safe and permanent housing

 • Referrals for legal assistance for advanced directives and wills